Reactive-Extensions/RxJS/readme.md

   });
 ```

-Now what if this data were to come as some sort of event, for example a stream, such as a WebSocket, then we could pretty much write the same query to iterate our data, with very little change.
+Now what if this data were to come as some sort of event, for example a stream, such as a WebSocket?
+Then we could pretty much write the same query to iterate our data, with very little change.

 ```js
 /* Get stock data somehow */